 In this article, learn how to visit the Grand Prismatic Spring and how to combine the hike to Fairy Falls with the Grand Prismatic Spring overlook.

-The Grand Prismatic Spring
+Quick Overview of the Grand Prismatic Spring

 The Grand Prismatic Spring has a different appearance in the summer and winter.
 In the summer, it tends to be orange and in the winter the edges tend to be dark green.